flying-huckleberry/NGN-Bot/README.md

 1. Set `MODE=dev` in `.env`.
 2. `npm start` (web UI at `http://localhost:3000`).
-3. Connect manually, then poll once to process chat.
+3. Create an account, connect manually, then poll once to process chat.
 4. Edit or add commands in `src/modules/`.
 5. Test in real chat (uses quota) or `/sandbox` (no quota).

 Deploy:

 1. Set `MODE=prod`.
-2. Confirm targeting values in `.env`.
+2. Fill account settings (YouTube channel ID, Discord guild, etc.) in the control panel.
 3. `npm start` and let it run.

 ## Adding new commands